awesomemotive/easy-digital-downloads/readme.txt

 If you want to just show a list of the files the user has purchased, use the [download_history] shortcode instead.

-= How do I display products? =
+= How do I display my digital products? =

-There are several different ways, each well [documented](http://docs.easydigitaldownloads.com/category/870-product-display?utm_source=edd_readme&utm_medium=faq_tab&utm_content=faqs&utm_campaign=readme).
+There are several different ways to visually display your product catalogue, each [documented here](http://docs.easydigitaldownloads.com/category/870-product-display?utm_source=edd_readme&utm_medium=faq_tab&utm_content=faqs&utm_campaign=readme).

 = Can I set up an affiliate program? =

 Yes!
 EDD integrates directly with several affiliate platforms that provide complete affiliate systems you can use to award commissions to your affiliate marketers.
+This means when affiliates refer customers to you, and those customers buy your products, those affiliates earn a commission from you.

 [Check out AffiliateWP](https://affiliatewp.com?utm_source=edd_readme&utm_medium=faq_tab&utm_content=home&utm_campaign=readme)